 It’s a hard, stressful and very uncertain time for a lot of people.
 It’s important to know your rights at work during the coronavirus outbreak.
-There are a lot of government programs that have been announced to help both employers and employees keep working, either at home of at the place of business.
+There are a lot of government programs that have been announced to help both employers and employees keep working, either at home or at their place of business.

 As of 1 April 2020, the Fair Work Ombudsman outlined new pandemic leave arrangements.
 It gives employees more flexibly with their leave if they needed to use it.

 The Australian Government has also announced the new JobKeeper wage subsidy .
-It’s to help businesses keep their employees in jobs and earning an income through COVID-19 upheaval.
+It’s to help businesses keep their employees in jobs and earning an income through COVID-19.

 It’s important that employers and employees work together to find a solution that suits both their needs and their workplace.
-So, talk about your options like:
+So don’t be afraid to talk to your employer about your options such as:

 - flexible working arrangements